cfl-temple/portfolio/_pages/team/alumni/2024/Huaichih-Chang.md

     year: 2024
 ---

-Mr. Huaichih Chang's research interests were in chip development.
+Huaichih Chang's research interests were in chip development.